What is Epilepsy?

-Our 10-bed unit is equipped to monitor and record patients’ EEG readings continually.
+Our 12-bed unit is equipped to monitor and record patients’ EEG readings continually.
 We can spot the beginning of a seizure right away, which helps us locate where in the brain the seizure originates.
 This information is essential in developing patients’ care and treatment plans.

-At Children’s, we treat the full range of pediatric patients: from those who have experienced a seizure and are seeking a diagnosis to those who have sought treatment elsewhere for epilepsy or another seizure disorder and have been unsuccessful in controlling their seizures.
+At Children’s, we treat the full range of pediatric patients: from those who have experienced a seizure and are seeking a diagnosis to those who have sought treatment elsewhere for pediatric epilepsy or another seizure disorder and have been unsuccessful in controlling their seizures.
 The length of stay varies, depending on the patient.

 A Diverse Team of Pediatric Specialists

 Patients in the epilepsy unit are cared for by a multi-disciplinary epilepsy team.
-Our staff includes: three pediatric epileptologists, 22 pediatric registered nurses who have received specialized training in epilepsy and seizure disorders, a pharmacist, nutritionists, physical and occupational therapists, EEG technicians, psychometrists, psychologists, child life professionals, and social workers dedicated to helping families with a place to stay while at the hospital, meal vouchers, and transportation to and from the hospital.
+Our staff includes: three pediatric epileptologists, 22 pediatric registered nurses who have received specialized training in pediatric epilepsy and seizure disorders, a pharmacist, nutritionists, physical and occupational therapists, EEG technicians, psychometrists, psychologists, child life professionals, and social workers dedicated to helping families with a place to stay while at the hospital, meal vouchers, and transportation to and from the hospital.

 In addition, patients and their families can access the full range of support services provided by Children’s, including chaplains and individualized instruction provided by a licensed teacher.
 Having a teacher on-site helps ensure students won’t fall behind in their schoolwork if they are in the hospital for an extended stay.
 The teacher also works with staff to develop an appropriate education plan and can help monitor students and report any changes in students’ functioning due to medication or treatment.